zlaalamiWD/readme/docs/Documentation/pharmacy-apis-copy/fill-request-copy.md

 | Content-Type                | application/json       |
 | HealthDyne-Subscription-Key | Provided by HealthDyne |

+> 📘 Depending on the business model, an additional element may be required in the header to help identify and fulfill the prescription correctly.

 ### RxFill Response codes

 The below table lists the potential response codes that can be received in response to a POST request.